bio-tools/biotoolsDocs/what_is_biotools.rst

 * find, understand, compare and select resources == **discovery**
 * use and connect them in workflows == **(inter)operability**

+Our **vision** is to be the sustainable primary archive for basic tool metadata, providing a persistent reference to high-quality (curated and verified) "canonical" descriptions of unique tools, with information about their provision via online services and various downloadable artefacts, and including entries for different versions of a tool, where these have major functional differences.

 Objectives
 ----------
 Our main objectives are: